17 Epic Tourist Attractions to Add To Your First Aspen Adventure

 Aspen Snowmass

-Looking for something to do on your days off from your skis or board?
-Hit the slopes in other ways: Take a lesson in snow biking or speed down multiple snow tubing lanes in the winter.
-Paintball and pedaling the 25 miles of mountain biking trails in the Aspen Snowmass Bike Park are the activities of choice come summer.
+Take a lesson in snow biking or speed down multiple snow tubing lanes in the winter.
+In summer, paintball and pedaling the 25 miles of mountain biking trails in the Aspen Snowmass Bike Park are the activities of choice.

 John Denver Sanctuary

-Visit the John Denver Sanctuary’s serene Song Garden, where a circle of river rocks etched with John Denver’s lyrics mimics the circle of life set to music.
-The lone Colorado Blue Spruce in the center symbolizes the songwriter’s spirit, an ode to his love of the outdoors.
+On our last visit to Aspen, we loved visiting the serene Song Garden, where a circle of river rocks etched with John Denver’s lyrics mimics the circle of life set to music.
+The lone Colorado Blue Spruce in the center of the John Denver Sanctuary symbolizes the songwriter’s spirit and his love of the outdoors.

 Ashcroft Ghost Town